jekil/awesome-hacking/_pages/index.rst

 - `Dragondance <https://github.com/0ffffffffh/dragondance>`_ - Binary code coverage visualizer plugin for Ghidra.
 - `Dwarf <https://github.com/iGio90/Dwarf>`_ - A gui for mobile reverse engineers, crackers and security analyst.
 Or damn, what a reversed fluffy or yet, duck warrios are rich as fuck.
 Whatever you like!
 Built on top of pyqt5, frida and some terrible code.
 - `DynStruct <https://github.com/ampotos/dynStruct>`_ - Reverse engineering tool for automatic structure recovering and memory use analysis based on DynamoRIO and Capstone.
+- `EDB <https://github.com/dylandreimerink/edb>`_ - A debugger(like gdb and dlv) for eBPF programs.
+Normally eBPF programs are loaded into the Linux kernel and then executed, this makes it difficult to understand what is happening or why things go wrong.
+For normal applications we can use gdb or dlv to inspect programs, but these don't work for the eBPF due to the way eBPF is loaded into the kernel.
 - `EFI DXE Emulator <https://github.com/gdbinit/efi_dxe_emulator>`_ - An EFI DXE phase binaries emulator based on Unicorn.
 - `Edb <http://www.codef00.com/projects#debugger>`_ - A cross platform x86/x86-64 debugger.
 - `Enjarify <https://github.com/google/enjarify>`_ - A tool for translating Dalvik bytecode to equivalent Java bytecode.
 This allows Java analysis tools to analyze Android applications.